 Diana Gutierrez-Meza, MPH

-Megan is QHRC’s transcription supervisor as well as a Spanish and English transcriptionist.
+Megan is the Transcription Supervisor and Spanish and English Transcriptionist at QHRC.
 She graduated from UW-Eau Claire with a Bachelor's degree in Spanish for Business and the Professions.
 Her professional history includes several years of civil service at several county and state level agencies as well as work as a Spanish/English medical interpreter.

 Pablo Sanz is an English and Spanish transcriptionist and translator at QHRC.
 Pablo Sanz is a Spanish Transcriptionist and Translator at QHRC.
 He is originally from Spain, but has been living in Madison since 2013.
 Previously, he worked as a Systems Analyst at National Decision Support Company (NDSC), a Madison start-up focused on optimizing radiological treatment decisions.
 He is currently becoming certified as a healthcare interpreter and also works as a part-time stay-at-home dad.

 Alex is an English and Spanish transcriptionist and translator at QHRC.
 In December of 2014, she completed a bachelor's degree in Spanish, as well as certificates in Chicano & Latino Studies, and Gender & Women's Studies.
-She is now pursuing her master's degree in Spanish Linguistics at UW-Madison and a certification in medical interpreting.
+She is now pursuing her Master's Degree in Spanish Linguistics at UW-Madison and a certification in medical interpreting.